 Written by Steep Stone's Dave Williams, both articles provide essential background reading, especially for the first-time visitor.
 For those who missed out on the hard copy print editions, digital back issues of both are currently available to purchase HERE.

-'Above Secret Waters', written by Dave Williams, will appear in the second of two Climbers' Club Journals being published towards the end of 2018.
-The article provides the context for the development of climbing in the Elan Valley in the early 1950s, as well as introducing the interesting characters who first explored these long forgotten cliffs.
+The article provides the historical context for the development of climbing in the Elan Valley during the early 1950s, as well as introducing the interesting and diverse characters who first explored and pioneered new rock climbs on these long forgotten, secret cliffs.

-© Steep Stone™, trading as Steep Stone Climbing and Steep Stone Publishing.
+© Steep Stone™, T/A Steep Stone Climbing and Steep Stone Publishing.

 All rights reserved.